 Cleanfill will be unloaded at the fill 'tipping area' prior to being spread across the cleanfill area by a loader.
 In wetter months, a bulldozer or tracked loader may be also be used.
-Fill will then be track-rolled to achieve greater compaction.
+Fill will then be track-rolled, or an alternative method, to achieve greater compaction.